reediculous456/dayjs-business-days/README.md

 ### setAdditionalWorkingDays() => void

-Sets the additional working day list to the given array of **strings**
+Sets the additional working day list to the given array of **strings** Additional working days are days that your business is open outside of your regular working weekdays.

 ```javascript
 dayjs.setAdditionalWorkingDays([ `2023-01-28`, `2023-01-29` ]);